ColleagueRiley/RGFW/CONVENTIONS.md

 ```

 # style conventions
-Style conventions are less important and I will make changes manually if they are not followed, so contributers don't have to worry about these as much.
+Style conventions are less important because I will make changes manually if I need to.
+This means contributors don't have to worry about these as much.

-* Brackets are always used inline if functions definitions and statements e.g.\
+* Brackets are always used inline if functions definitions and statements e.g.
 ```c
 if (boolean) {